fiugd/beta/layout/layout.md

 	- action bar: settings icon -> menu -> fullscreen
 - [ ] editor should no longer handle tabs
 	- ie. `Could not find a tab named .test.html to update`
-- [ ] wired up to service worker
-- [ ] operations
-	- respond to fileDelete/fileClose
-	- respond to (acks) terminal's fileOpen operation event
+	- at least should tolerate tabs not existing
 - [ ] create build for /dist/layout (or for fiug page in general)
 - [ ] handle hotkeys
 - [ ] close tabs en masse
 - [ ] mobile view
 - [ ] open with fiug.dev
+- [ ] paste an image
+	- when editor has focus, should do like github does
+	- when terminal has focus, ...
+	- when tree has focus, ...
+- [X] action bar
+- [X] status bar
+- [X] menus

 ### frame communication
 [comlink](https://github.com/GoogleChromeLabs/comlink)